Create a Kid's Playroom

 Step 5.
 Paint the Room

 Next, prime and paint the walls.
-Apply a coat of EasyCare latex primer so paint will adhere and wear better.
-Next, paint your base color with True Value EasyCare® paint using a 2½" brush.
+Apply a coat of True Value EasyCare® Ultra Premium Primer/Sealer so paint will adhere and wear better.
+You can also skip priming by painting with Next, paint your base color with EasyCare® PLATINUM stain-blocking paint and primer in-one.
+Start painting using a 2½" brush.
 Paint around the ceiling fixtures and along the edge where the ceiling meets the walls.
 A quality paint tray and roller will make the rest easy.
 Paint in 6-ft. square sections, using a zigzag pattern or overlapping ''W'' strokes.
 Move from right to left, then left to right, spreading evenly with horizontal strokes.
 Use a brush to fill in any gaps.
-Apply two coats to ensure maximum coverage.
+Apply two coats to ensure maximum coverage. http

 To make easy stamps, trace your desired design onto a mouse pad.
 Cut it out with a utility knife and glue the pieces fabric-side out onto a piece of Plexiglas®.
-Cover the bottom of a shallow pan with your chosen color of True Value EasyCare® latex paint and stamp away as you would with a rubber stamp.
+Cover the bottom of a shallow pan with your chosen color of True Value EasyCare® PLATINUM latex paint and primer in-one and stamp away as you would with a rubber stamp.